Diane Coyle

-Diane Coyle DBE FAcSS (born February 1961) is an economist and a former advisor to the UK Treasury.
-She was vice-chairman of the BBC Trust, the governing body of the British Broadcasting Corporation, and was a member of the UK Competition Commission from 2001 until 2019.
+Dame Diane Coyle DBE FAcSS (born 12 February 1961) is a British economist.
 Since March 2018, she has been the Bennett Professor of Public Policy at the University of Cambridge, co-directing the Bennett Institute.

+Coyle's early career as an economist was followed by a period in journalism including being economics editor at The Independent from 1993 to 2001.
+She was professor of economics at University of Manchester from 2014 to 2018.
+She was vice-chair of the BBC Trust from 2011 to 2016 and a member of the UK Competition Commission from 2001 until 2009.

+Coyle has written ten books on economics.

 Early life

-Coyle was born in Bury, Lancashire, and attended Bury Grammar School for Girls, where a teacher engaged her "very sceptical and mathematical" mind with the logical way of thinking required in economics.
-She did her undergraduate studies at Brasenose College, Oxford, reading philosophy, politics, and economics, before gaining an MA and a PhD in Economics from Harvard University, graduating in 1985, her thesis was titled The dynamic behaviour of employment (wages, contracts, productivity, business cycle).
+Coyle was born in Bury, Lancashire, and attended Bury Grammar School for Girls.
+She did her undergraduate studies at Brasenose College, Oxford, reading philosophy, politics, and economics, before gaining an MA and a PhD in economics from Harvard University, graduating in 1985, her thesis was titled The dynamic behaviour of employment (wages, contracts, productivity, business cycle).

 Career

 Coyle was an economist at the UK Treasury from 1985 to 1986, and later became the European Editor of Investors Chronicle between 1993 and 2001 and economics editor of The Independent.

 She has written a series of books focused on educating people about different aspects of economics.
 She has said that her first book, The Weightless World (1997), was a contribution to the creation of a radical centre.
 Another book explores concepts of "enoughness" and sustainability.

 Coyle was also a member of the UK's Competition Commission from 2001 to 2009, a member of the Royal Economic Society, previously a member of the UK Border Agency's Migration Advisory Committee from 2009 to 2014, and a fellow of the Royal Society of Arts.

 Coyle was previously a presenter on BBC Radio 4 and was a member of the BBC Trust from November 2006 until April 2015.
-On 7 April 2011 the Queen approved Coyle's appointment as the Vice-Chairman of the BBC Trust, the governing body of the British Broadcasting Corporation.
+On 7 April 2011 the Queen approved Coyle's appointment as the vice-chairman of the BBC Trust, the governing body of the British Broadcasting Corporation.
 She also has been contributing regularly to Project Syndicate since 2017.